Niels Juel: Career

-In 1652 Juel entered Dutch naval service.
+In 1647, Juel was enrolled at the Sorø Academy.
+In 1652, Juel entered Dutch naval service.
 He served his naval apprenticeship under Dutch Admiral Maarten Tromp (1598–1653) and Dutch Admiral Michiel de Ruyter (1607–1676), taking part in all the major engagements of the First Anglo-Dutch War, a conflict between England and the Dutch Republic.

-From 1654–56, he attended Admiral Michiel de Ruyter on two trips to the Mediterranean during engagements against North African pirates.
-During an indisposition at Amsterdam in 1655–1656 he acquired a thorough knowledge of shipbuilding.
-In 1656 he returned to Copenhagen and entered Danish service as a naval officer, and in 1657 he was appointed admiral.
+From 1654 to 1656, he attended Admiral Michiel de Ruyter on two trips to the Mediterranean during engagements against North African pirates.
+During an indisposition at Amsterdam in 1655–1656, he acquired a thorough knowledge of shipbuilding.
+In 1656, he returned to Copenhagen and entered Danish service as a naval officer, and in 1657, he was appointed admiral.
 He served with distinction during the Dano-Swedish War (1658–60) and took a prominent part in the defence of Copenhagen against the forces of King Charles X of Sweden.

 During fifteen years of peace, Juel, as admiral of the fleet, labored assiduously to develop and improve the Royal Dano-Norwegian Navy, though he bitterly resented the setting over his head in 1663 of Vice-Admiral Cort Adeler (1622–1675), on his return from service to the Republic of Venice during the Turkish wars.
-In 1675, at the outbreak of the Scanian War, he served at first under Adeler, but on the death of the latter in November 1675 he was appointed to the supreme command.
+In 1675, at the outbreak of the Scanian War, he served at first under Adeler, but on the death of the latter in November 1675, he was appointed to the supreme command.

 Juel then won a European reputation, and raised Danish sea-power to unprecedented eminence, by the system of naval tactics, which consisted of cutting off a part of the enemy's force and concentrating the whole attack on it.
 He first employed this maneuver at the Battle of Jasmund off Rügen (25 May 1676) when he broke through the enemy's line in close column and cut off five of their ships, despite nightfall prevented him from pursuing them.
 Juel's operations were considerably hampered at this period by the conduct of his auxiliary, Dutch Lieutenant Admiral Philips van Almonde (1644–1711), who accused the Danish admiral of cowardice.
 A few days after the battle of Jasmund, Dutch Admiral Cornelis Tromp (1629–1691) with 17 fresh Danish and Dutch ships of the line, superseded Juel in the supreme command.
 Juel took a leading part in Cornelis Tromp's great victory off Battle of Öland (1 June 1676), which enabled the Danes to invade Scania unopposed.